opf/openproject/docs/glossary/README.md

 ### Work package categories

-Work package categories are a functionality used to automatically assign a member to a work package by specifying a category.[ Read more about work package categories in OpenProject](https://www.openproject.org/docs/user-guide/projects/project-settings/work-package-categories/#manage-work-package-categories).
+Work package categories are a functionality used to automatically assign a member to a work package by specifying a category.[Read more about work package categories in OpenProject](https://www.openproject.org/docs/user-guide/projects/project-settings/work-package-categories/#manage-work-package-categories).

 ### Work package view